Audit and Compliance in Indonesia: A Guide for Foreign Investors

 - Statement of changes in equity.

-The accounting books must also use the rupiah as its currency.
+The accounting books must also use the rupiah as their currency.
 Companies will need to seek permission from the tax authorities for the use of the US dollar, the only other eligible functional currency.
+This must be done no later than three months before the start of the accounting year.

 Penalties for non-compliance